Working with Children (Risk Management and Screening) and Other Legislation Amendment Bill 2024

 11.51 amMs CAMMSupports

-Supported removing blue card requirements for kinship carers but criticised the slow implementation of the 81 QFCC recommendations from 2017.
+Supported reforms to the blue card system including removal of the blue card requirement for kinship carers, but criticised the government for taking years to implement the QFCC's 81 recommendations from 2017.

 For many years the removal of the blue card requirement for kinship carers has been called for by the sector, by family and carers and also by many in this House.2024-09-11View Hansard